British Studio Pottery and Ceramics

 His unique, beautifully designed glazed stoneware is inspired by his love of English Mediaeval pottery and

 the ideas and simple forms and glazes of the early Japanese, Chinese and Korean potters.

 To achieve the multi-layered ‘colour within colour’ effect he reformulates the classical oriental glazing techniques: Flambe, Chun, Jun, Wood Ash, Copper Red, Lang-Yao, Shino, Iron Blues, Celadon, and high-fires the stoneware in a single burner natural gas kiln he designed and built himself.
 These processes produce exquisite and unique pieces that exhibit profound beauty and depth.

-His studio is situated in an 18th century courtyard, which interestingly was the courtyard of a Roman Milecastle 1800 years ago, part of Hadrian’s Wall, which David Fry himself discovered and proved the line of the Wall though Newcastle.
-The discovery was made during the restoration of a group of buildings which became the Newcastle Arts Centre .
-See the ‘Archaeology‘ page and the ‘Tiles’ page for more information.
+Visitors are welcome to his studio which is situated in an 18th century courtyard, which interestingly was originally the courtyard of a Roman Milecastle 1800 years ago, part of Hadrian’s Wall, which David himself discovered and proved the line of the Wall though Newcastle town centre.